-Under the No Action Alternative, commercial air tour noise would continue to affect wildlife within the ATMP planning area and interfere with wildlife activity research in Special Ecological Areas.
+Under the No Action Alternative, commercial air tour noise would continue to affect wildlife within the ATMP planning area and interfere with wildlife research activities.
 Current altitudes of commercial air tour operations do not meet the guidelines for protection of marine mammals.
-On days when air tours occur, noise above 35 dBA would occur for more than 120 minutes a day in portions of the ATMP planning area.
+On days when air tours occur, the maximum time that noise from air tours would be above 35 dBA is between 75 and 90 minutes a day, representing 3% of the ATMP planning area.
 This alternative would not be expected to result in indirect impacts.

-Under Alternative 2, commercial air tours would not be conducted within the ATMP planning area, which would eliminate this source of noise from the planning area.
+Under Alternative 2, commercial air tour aircraft would not fly within the ATMP planning area, which would eliminate this source of noise from the planning area.
 Alternative 2 has the most potential to result in the displacement of air tours and could result in more indirect effects to biological resources from air tours flying outside of the ATMP planning area.

-The reduction in tours per year, routes, altitudes, and time-of-day restrictions included in Alternative 3 would provide protection to biological resources as compared to the No Action Alternative.
+The reduction in tours per year, route, altitudes, and time-of-day restrictions included in Alternative 3 would provide protection to biological resources as compared to the No Action Alternative.
 This both reduces the frequency and duration of noise and the sound levels experienced by wildlife within the ATMP planning area, as well as reduces the likelihood of collisions with aircraft.
-Under Alternative 3, 1% of the ATMP planning area would experience noise above 35 dBA between 30 and 45 minutes a day on a standard day.
-When compared to existing conditions, in which air tours are flying at 500 ft.
-AGL minimum, Alternative 3 would increase the minimum altitudes for air tours within the ATMP planning area anywhere from 1,500 to 3,000 ft.
-AGL depending on location within the ATMP planning area and the direction of travel.
-Higher altitudes reduce the likelihood of bird strikes, reduce maximum sound levels at sites directly below the flight path, and meet the guidelines for protection of marine mammals.
+Under Alternative 3, 3% of the ATMP planning area would experience noise above 35 dBA for up to 45 minutes a day, with most areas at less than 15 minutes a day and many areas, including the majority of the Haleakalā Crater, not experiencing noise above 35 dBA at all.
+When compared to existing conditions, in which air tours could fly as low as 500 ft.
+AGL, Alternative 3 would increase the minimum altitudes for air tours within the ATMP planning area anywhere from 1,500 to 2,500 ft.
+AGL depending on location over the ATMP planning area (minimum altitudes under Alternative 3 are 2,000 ft.
+AGL over land and 3,000 ft.
+AGL over the ocean).
+Higher altitudes both reduce the likelihood of bird strikes and reduce maximum sound levels at sites directly below the flight path, and meet the guidelines for protection of marine mammals.

-Alternative 3 could result in indirect effects to wildlife due to air tour displacement outside the ATMP planning area.
-Alternative 3 would result in less cumulative noise and wildlife disturbance in the ATMP planning area than the No Action Alternative given the designated routes and other ATMP conditions; however, this alternative could allow for more cumulative noise and associated wildlife disturbance than Alternative 2, where flights would not be authorized in the ATMP planning area.
+Indirect impacts to biological resources could occur under Alternative 3 if flights were displaced to outside the ATMP planning area.
+Alternative 3 would result in less cumulative noise and wildlife disturbance in the ATMP planning area than the No Action Alternative, given the reduced number of flights, designated routes, and other ATMP parameters.
+However, it could allow for more cumulative noise and associated wildlife disturbance than Alternative 2, where flights would not be authorized in the ATMP planning area.